bridgetownrb/gems-index/README.md

 ## Install

 > [!NOTE]
-> When you clone this repo, you should be directly inside of the main `bridgetown` monorepo and have gems already built and available in the various `pkg` folders.
+> When you clone this repo, you should have gems already built and available in the various `pkg` folders within the gem folders listed in `src/_data/load_gems.yml.

 ```sh
 cd gems-index